christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 **Solution in This Guide:**

-- Adaptation is normalized and documented through Conversational Log Protocol
+- Adaptation is normalized and documented through Structured Dialogue Protocol
 - Alternate approaches provided with explicit documentation of modifications
 - Practitioner agency explicitly prioritized through dialogue with System Interface
 - Boundary breaks treated as learning opportunities requiring documentation